pranavgandhi01/flask_mongodb_doctors_apps/README.md

 # Potential Improvement:
  1) Using middleware like CORS
  2) Adding authentication & authorization and defining api entitlements
- 3) Integration tests
+ 3) Integration tests and other comprehensive tests
- 4) Confiuguation management - Swagger/ Yaml
+ 4) App, Api Auth, Security confiuguation management
- 5) Eventing - lazy processing of bulk inserts
+ 5) Eventing & Caching - lazy processing of bulk inserts
- 6) Integration with logstash, kibana for analytics
+ 7) Integration with logstash, kibana for analytics
- 7) Integration with AI tools for fast querying
+ 8) Integration with AI tools for fast querying